Modular Subset Sum, Dynamic Strings, and Zero-Sum Sets: Introduction

 In SODA 2019 \cite{DBLP:conf/soda/AxiotisBJTW19}, Axiotis, Backurs, Jin, Tzamos, and Wu gave an algorithm for modular subset sum with runtime $O(m \log^7 m)$ and that returns the correct answer with high probability.
 This improved upon an earlier $\Tilde{O}(m^{5/4})$ algorithm of Koiliaris and Xu \cite{DBLP:journals/talg/KoiliarisX19} which first appeared in SODA 2017.

-In~\S\ref{s:mss} we improve upon this with a very simple algorithm running in $O(m \log m)$ time with high probability (w.h.p.).
+In~\S\ref{s:mss} we improve upon this with a very simple algorithm running in $O(m \log m)$ time in expectation.
 Our method is a straightforward implementation of the naïve dynamic programming approach, sped up using a recent data structure of Gawrychowski, Karczmarz, Kociumaka, Lacki, and Sankowski~\cite{DBLP:conf/soda/GawrychowskiKKL18} that supports a number of operations on a persistent collection strings, notably, split and concatenate, as well as finding the longest common prefix (LCP) of two strings, all in at most logarithmic time with updates being with high probability.
-We inform the reader of the independent work of Axiotis et al., \cite{DBLP:journals/corr/abs-2008-10577}, contains much of the same results and ideas for modular subset sum as here has been accepted to appear along with this paper in the proceedings of the SIAM Symposium on Simplicity in Algorithms (SOSA21).
+We also inform the reader of the independent work of Axiotis et al., \cite{DBLP:journals/corr/abs-2008-10577}, contains much of the same results and ideas for modular subset sum as here and appeared along with an earlier version of this paper in the proceedings of the 2021 SIAM Symposium on Simplicity in Algorithms (SOSA21).